Jesse Johnson (musician): Life and career

 Johnson has produced a wide variety of artists, most notably Janet Jackson, Paula Abdul, TaMara and the Seen, After 7, Da Krash, Kool Skool, Debbie Allen, Cheryl Lynn, and Les Rita Mitsouko.

 By 1990, The Time reformed and issued Pandemonium, which was more of a group effort than their former albums.
 The album allowed Johnson to contribute his hard rock guitar sound to several tracks.

 After the band dissolved once again, Johnson remained in the background for several years, quietly contributing to soundtracks and other artists.
 His music he recorded for the film A Time to Kill was not released on the soundtrack but can be heard in the film.
-Finally in 1996, Johnson released another album, Bare My Naked Soul on the Dinosaur Entertainment label.
+Finally, in 1996, Johnson released another album, Bare My Naked Soul on the Dinosaur Entertainment label.
 The album was a departure from his funk-filled albums from the 1980s and instead verged into blues and hard rock.

-Four years later, the highlights of Johnson's solo albums were collected on his Ultimate Collection, the album includes B-sides, 12" versions, album tracks, and one previously unreleased song called "Vibe".
+Four years later, the highlights of Johnson's solo albums were collected on his Ultimate Collection, which album includes B-sides, 12" versions, album tracks, and one previously unreleased song called "Vibe".

-After a nearly 14-year absence from the music scene, Johnson released a new double album Verbal Penetration in 2009.
+After a nearly 14-year absence from the music scene, in 2009 Johnson released a new double album Verbal Penetration, about which Casey Rain wrote: "This can definitely be considered Jesse's magnum opus.
+It's an absolute tour de force of style and songwriting, from the funk grooves like '100 Watts of Funky', the blistering rock of tracks like the title track, and even spoken-word thoughts from Jesse."
+In 2010, Johnson was featured on the album Blues In My Sunshine, by Sue Ann Carwell (who had also been a vocal contributor to Verbal Penetration).

-In February 2012, Johnson served as house guitarist behind a host of all-star blues musicians in the PBS special "In Performance at the White House: Red, White and Blues".
+In February 2012, Johnson served as house guitarist behind a host of all-star blues musicians in the PBS special In Performance at the White House: Red, White and Blues.
 Other members of the house band included Booker T. Jones, Bobby Ross Avila, Narada Michael Walden, Ernie Fields, Jr., Freddie Hendrix and Fred Wesley.
 Performers included B.B.
 King, Buddy Guy, Mick Jagger, Jeff Beck, Warren Haynes, Derek Trucks, Susan Tedeschi, Keb Mo, Trombone Shorty and Gary Clark, Jr.